haim0n/haim0n.github.io/_posts/2016-02-28-openstack-location-based-vm-provisioning.markdown

 # Mobile Edge Computing And OpenStack
 [OpenStack](https://en.wikipedia.org/wiki/OpenStack) is being the de facto software in IaaS virtualization platform world.
 It is no wonder that it's one of the major candidates to fill in the MEC server platform virtualization manager slot.
-So for our case it is the block responsible for provisioning the resources required for the car to car communication application.
+So, for our case it is the block responsible for provisioning the resources required for the car to car communication application.

-The requirement for the infrastructure is to having the ability to dynamically adapt to for the application needs and scale the resources according to the requirements from it.
+The requirement for the infrastructure is to have the ability of dynamically adapting to the application needs and scale the resources according to the requirements from it.

-In the case of the autonomous cars it means that the application platform would be required to scale and provision the cloudlet with resources when more car traffic hits the base station, and vise versa - remove those when traffic is low.
+In the case of the autonomous cars it means that the application platform would be required to scale and provision the cloudlet with resources when more cars get the base station coverage, and hitting it with more data traffic to process, and vise versa - removing those resources when less car traffic is passing by (for instance at off peak hours or during weekends/holidays).
+As a more complex scenario the mobility issue should be taken into consideration.
+Meaning that if a car leaves from, or arrives at a base station, the infrastructure needs to be prepared to handle it.
+In IaaS world this would imply the resources to be pre allocated in advance at the covering base station.

+Well, now's the time for a question to OpenStack: **"how can the provisioned resources (let's assume compute for simplicity's sake) be bound to the base station's physical location" ?**

 # Resource Provisioning At Physical Location